Angel-A15/AA-Password-Randomizer/README.md

 # Password Randomizer

 ## Purpose
-Client requests if I can generate a random password generator to provide better security for their sensitive stored data.
+Client requests if I can generate a random password generator to establish a higher security for their sensitive data.

-When the password generating button is clicked, the client hopes to greeted with the criteria:
+When the password generating button is clicked, the client wants to greeted with the criteria:

 * A series of prompts that directs them through steps to generate a password; their input should be validated and at least one character type should be selected